francabrera/ibmqx-user-guides/rst/beginners-guide/002-The_Weird_and_Wonderful_World_of_the_Qubit/003-Single-Qubit_Gates.rst

 :math:`\pi` radians around the X-axis.
-If you start in the :math:`|0\rangle` state at the top of the Bloch sphere, the X gate rotates you to the bottom of the Bloch sphere (:math:`|1\rangle`), as can be seen in the schematic below.
+If you start in the :math:`|0\rangle` state at the top of the Bloch sphere, the X gate rotates you to the bottom of the Bloch sphere (:math:`|1\rangle`), as can be seen in the following schematic.
+Try using the X gate in the Composer, using the example score below.

 |

 | |image1|

-|

-Try using the X gate in the Composer, using the example score below.

 |
 **Applying X Gate (Composer Diagram):**